 They provide basic care — taking vital signs, temperature, blood pressure and pulse — and assist with bathing patients, monitoring catheters and applying dressings.
 Most LVN programs are about a year long and are offered by technical and vocational schools.

 How do I become an LVN?

-To become a licensed vocational nurse you need a GED or high school diploma to enter LVN programs.
+To enter an LVN program you will need a GED or high school diploma.
 All required prerequisite courses must be completed prior to applying to the program.
 Program length for full-time students is 12 to 14 months and 18 to 20 months for part-time students.
-Programs continue to develop, so check the local schools and colleges in San Diego that may offer a LVN course.
+Programs continue to develop, so check the local schools and colleges in San Diego that may offer an LVN course.